 Students join Pembroke in Year 7 on their five year journey to success, leaving prepared for their next stage of education or training.
 To enable this the Pembroke Curriculum places student learning at the heart of everything we do and ensures a coherent, broad range of subjects are studied, which provide a deep knowledge which will endow students with the opportunity to engage in the debate of what is the best that has been thought, said and done and to successfully contribute to the advancement of society.
 Each subject, to whatever level a student engages, will provide the meaningful knowledge and experience required to build social and cultural capital, ensuring that students are motivated, supported and challenged to be able to maximise levels of self-worth, and play an important role in their communities.

-Students at Priory Pembroke Academy are all valued and their needs supported to enable an equitable experience. the Pembroke Curriculum has been designed to allow all students to progress through with quality of opportunity and through a range of routes to prepare them for the next stage of their lives.
+Students at Priory Pembroke Academy are all valued and their needs supported to enable an equitable experience.
+The Pembroke Curriculum has been designed to allow all students, including Disadvantaged and students with SEND, to progress through with equality of opportunity and through a range of routes to prepare them for the next stage of their lives.
 Through reflection and refinement, the subject curricula will continue to evolve to provide challenge, curiosity and passion.

 The Pembroke Curriculum supports the Priory Federation frameworks of Maximising Learning, Maximising Values, the Priory Baccalaureate and Language for Learning.
 By developing students' cognitive ability in order for them to effectively use long term memory to retain and recall knowledge, develop understanding and apply related skills, the Pembroke Curriculum will increase the academic capital for all.
 The thinking process includes reading for meaning, discussion, dialogue and debate as well as written outcomes, and by teaching each of these skills explicitly the Pembroke Curriculum enables students to maximise their learning and become confident, articulate and successful members of society.